Fluffy No-Bake Banana Mousse Recipe

 Desserts

-2. Whip the Cream: In a large, chilled mixing bowl, pour in the 2 cups (473ml) of whipping cream and beat at medium-high speed until the cream begins to thicken and forms high, stiff peaks.
+2. Whip the Cream: Using a large, chilled mixing bowl, beat the heavy cream on medium-high speed until stiff peaks form.

-6. Portion and Serve: Spoon the finished mousse evenly into 6 parfait glasses or dessert bowls (approx. 0.75 cup / 175ml per serving) and refrigerate for at least 1 hour before serving to allow the texture to set.
+6. Chill and Serve: Spoon the mousse into 6 serving glasses or bowls.
+Refrigerate for at least 1 hour to allow it to set before serving.

 Nutritional Information